YueanGu/starter-hugo-academic/content/publication/Modelling/index.md

 #publication: Submitted to IEEE Electron Device Letters
 #publication_short: Submitted to IEEE Electron Device Letters

 abstract: Characteristics of transistors in the commercial 45nm PD-SOI process are evaluated for the first time down to 2.5K cryogenic temperatures.
-The measured values are used to demonstrate the impact of cryogenic temperatures on integrated circuit designs for cryogenic computing systems.
-DC characterization is implemented on different types of devices.
-Key design parameters are extracted and analyzed with the corresponding low-temperature effect.
-The characterization of ring oscillator shows that average logic delay improves by approximately 21%after reducing the temperature from 300K to 2.5K, contributed by the increase of the drive current and decrease of capacitors.

 tags: []